Marine veteran fighting to fly American, Marine Corps flags outside Texas home

 "I'm guessing somebody didn't like it or someone reported it or something, because I got a call from the property manager who works for the homeowners association asking me to take them down," he said.

-Pereira has asked the property management liaison for an exemption to any HOA rules regarding flags.
+Pereira has asked the property management liaison for an exemption to any association rules regarding flags.
 He was told to fill out a construction modification request.

 DISABLED VETERAN'S HOMELESS PROJECT GROWS INTO MOVEMENT